-- I'm not emotionally equipped for chicken liver prep yet and took solace in pancetta.
-Sorry.
+I'm not emotionally equipped for chicken liver prep.

 The other thing that also seems to inspire a lot of debate is the pasta shape.
-Having had "the famous bolognese" of whatever restaurant at like 5 different restaurants this year, here are my pros and cons to shapes for your consideration.
+Having had "the famous bolognese" of whatever restaurant at like five different locations this year, here are my pasta shape pros and cons for your consideration.

 Tagliatelle.
-Pro: lighter and more manueverable than any other shape.
+Pro: lighter and more maneuverable than any other shape.
 Actually traditional in the Bologna region.
-Con: sucks unless you make it fresh and I usually don't.
+Con: sucks unless you make it fresh and I don't.

 Pappardelle.
-Pro: really satisfying to cut into, like meaty and thick and chunky.
-Con: too much pasta to sauce ratio for this dish.
-All you taste is pasta.
+Pro: really satisfying to cut into, meaty and thick and chunky.
+Con: pasta-to-sauce ratio is easy to screw up.

 Rigatoni: Pro: comes pre-built with a perfect hiding space for meat bits.
 Ridged for your pleasure.
 Sturdy and also fun to chew.
-Con: it takes up more space, so you can eat less of it before you are forced to consider whether you hate yourself.
+Con: it takes up more space, so you can eat less of it before self-loathing settles in.

 Spaghetti: it's a lie told to you by Olive Garden and on the back of Ragu jars.
 Don't do it.

-If you're going to start anywhere in life, start with bolognese.
+If you're going to start anywhere with self-improvement, start with bolognese.
 Do it next Sunday.
 Think of the Instagram story you'll get to post.
 Imagine the chef-y anecdotes you'll get to tell on your next Tinder date.
 Consider that your mom will be proud, Italian or not.
-And then freeze whatever's left because come January, it will be the best not-takeout you've ever had the privilege to defrost on the world's worst Monday night.
+And then freeze whatever's left because come February, it will be the best not-takeout you've ever had the privilege to defrost on the world's worst Monday night.

 Effortful time: 30 minutes

-- 28-ounce can tomato puree, preferably San Marzano (look for one that only contains tomatoes and salt!)
+1 14-oz can tomato puree or whole peeled tomatoes, preferably San Marzano (look for one that only contains tomatoes and salt!)